circlefin/msca-wallet-recovery/README.md

 - `SIGNER_ADDRESS`
   - Type: `string`
   - Description: The address of the signer used to create the user operation.
-This address must exist in SIGNER_ADDRESSES to retrieve its private key.
 - `USER_OP_HASH`
   - Type: `string`
   - Description: The hash of the user operation (or any text) for signing.